 If you haven’t jumped on the pampas grass decor trend yet, what are you waiting for?
 Pampas grass decor is really ideal for those of you who may not have a green thumb and kill all the plants you’ve tried to care for.

 But, if you want zero maintenance, pampas grass is the way to go.
 Plus, pampas grass adds a perfect boho vibe to any corner of your home.
 The natural colors and texture are quintessentially boho.

-If you’ve never bought pampas grass, there’s a ton to choose from.
-It’s hard to tell which ones are good, which ones are fluffiest and so on.
-I bought some a few months back that ended up being a little on the sad side.
-Then I found these on Etsy and really loved how they looked.
+If you’ve never bought pampas grass before, there’s a ton to choose from.
+It’s hard to tell which ones are good, which ones are fluffy cuts and so on.
+I bought some recently that ended up being a little on the sad side.
+Then I found these pampas grass on Etsy and really loved how they looked.
 They’re super fluffy and have such pretty movement to them.
 You can shop them here.

 How To Keep Pampas Grass From Shedding